Why Book This Tour

 - Long sleeve shirt and pants due to overgrown bushes in summer

 - Extra bottles of water, fruit, cereal or protein bars, snacks

 You will be collected from your accommodation at 7.30 am or you can choose the best time for you for a wonderful day out of Huanghuacheng.
 Hike westward to Xishuiyu when getting on the Wall.
 The entire hike is around 2-3 hours or 6km in distance.
 It is a long climb although the hike is easy.
 The stairs are sandy and slippery in some parts.

 The final slope of the Huanghuacheng down to Xishuiyu is long and steep.
 The surface is dilapidated and slippery.
 You have to get off the wall before this final span and walk through the bushes down to Xishuiyu.

 Huanghuacheng Great Wall is featured for the elegance with water.
 It is called water Great Wall by local villagers.
-The wall goes around a reservoir and part of the wall is underwater.
+The wall goes around a reservoir and part of the wall are underwater.
 It is divided into three parts subtly by water.

 Huanghua means yellow flowers in Chinese.
 In midsummer yellow flowers blooms all over the mountain.
-This area is also a popular spot for citizens who is fond of self-driving trip to fish, camp, picnic, etc.
+This area is also a popular spot for citizens who is fond of a self-driving trip to fish, camp, picnic, etc.